 Come to the Mountain Side entrance near the Summit Cafe to enter Special Research Collections.

-Call the number provided in your confirmation email and a Library staff member will greet you, confirm your name and symptom screener certificate, and direct you to the elevator at the Mountain Side entrance to enter SRC.
+Staff at the entrance will confirm your name and symptom screener certificate, and direct you to the elevator at the Mountain Side entrance to enter SRC.